-They are the reason that one traveller changed her flight to stay longer.
+They are the reason that one traveler changed her flight to stay longer.
 True story!

 If you’re willing to pay an extra charge; pub crawls and hiking trips can be arranged.

 There is a shared lounge and TV area which is perfect for mingling.
 Some of the rooms even have their very own chill area.

 The Steady Hostel probably is situated in the Hollywood district.
 The Hollywood Walk of Fame is 5km away.

-The Steady Hostel is the best hostel in Los Angeles for:
+The Steady Hostel is one fo the best hostels in Los Angeles for:

 Compare prices and read reviews at: Booking.com

 Best Hostels in Los Angeles for Solo Travellers

-Solo travellers come in all shapes and sizes and many are in search of different types of hostels.
+Solo travelers come in all shapes and sizes and many are in search of different types of hostels.

-Let’s recap on the already mentioned recommended hostels for solo travellers:
+Let’s recap on the already mentioned recommended best hostels in Los Angeles for solo travelers:

 Eager for a third option?
 You got it!